coderdojo-japan/map.coderdojo.jp/README.md

 <h3>Codes & Others</h3>

 The source codes, such as HTML/CSS/JavaScript and Ruby codes not declared above, are published under **[The MIT License](https://opensource.org/licenses/MIT)** below.
 Feel free to refer, copy, or share them.
-And contact `info@coderdojo.jp` if you find something unclear.
+And contact `info@coderdojo.jp` if you find anything unclear.

 Copyright &copy; [一般社団法人 CoderDojo Japan](https://coderdojo.jp/about-coderdojo-japan)